 If students who are awarded Law Faculty scholarships based on academic merit then subsequently are awarded NSFAS funding, the Law Scholarship may be adjusted/ reduced/ rescinded accordingly.

-Scholarship applications are highly competitive and decisions will ultimately be based on academic record and performance.
-Applications are considered by the Faculty's Undergraduate Scholarships Committee.
+Scholarship applications are considered by the Faculty's Undergraduate Scholarships Committee.

 All applications must include an official up-to-date transcript or matric certificate.